 The other parameters on the form specify the crystal, the direction of external normal to the crystal surface, and the conditions to search for additional Bragg reflections that may simultaneously occur for given k0.
 Note that in principle BRL should work for crystals that belong to any syngony.
 However, the program has been tested cubic crystals only.
 Any comments on the calculations for non-cubic crystals will be greatly appreciated.
 The crystal code refers to respective record in the X0h database.

-Once the form is submitted, the X-ray server validates the input and attempts to build k0.
-If everything is found to be correct and in particular it is ensured that k0 can enter the crystal (i.e. it makes an obtuse angle with the external surface normal), one proceeds to the step-2.
+Once the form is submitted, X-ray Server validates the input and attempts to build k0.
+If everything is found to be correct and in particular it is ensured that k0 can enter the crystal (i.e. it makes an obtuse angle with the external surface normal), one proceeds to the Step-2.
 Otherwise, an error is reported.

-At step-2 one has to enter the crystal plate thickness, the incident x-ray polarization, and the scan parameters.
+At Step-2 one has to enter the crystal plate thickness, the incident X-ray polarization, and the scan parameters.
 Note that when the direction of Theta2 is specified, the direction of Theta1 is given as a vector product k0 and Theta2.
+If both "mirrored" k0 and k'0 were found to be able entering the crystal, the form provides a control for choosing one of the two.

 x1, y1 x2, y2 .... xn, yn